Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Qubit-qubit example

 For a single repetition, the expectation value of the observable $\hat{\sigma}_x$ for the final meter state displays a smooth oscillatory behavior as a function of the post-selected polar angle (Fig.~\ref{fig:expectation_value_X}).
 As the number of repetitions of the protocol increases, however, the extrema become sharper, eventually forming a profile characterized by three distinct discontinuities.
 These discontinuities occur at the values of $\phi$ where the absolute values of the eigenvalues coincide, corresponding to the points where the imaginary part of the weak value vanishes, namely $\phi = 0$, $\phi = \frac{\pi}{2} $, and $\phi = \pi $.

+As predicted analytically, the eigenvalues have equal absolute values whenever the imaginary part of the weak value vanishes (Fig.~\ref{fig:eigenvalues_and_imaginary_part_weak_value}).
+The sum of the weak value weighted by the post-selection probability over all post-selected states corresponds to the expectation value of the operator.
+However, the sum of the imaginary part over all polar angles $\phi$ is nonzero, because one must also sum over all azimuthal angles $\alpha$ to account for all possible post-selected states.

-As predicted analytically, the eigenvalues have equal absolute values whenever the imaginary part of the weak value vanishes (Fig.~\ref{fig:eigenvalues_and_imaginary_part_weak_value}).\\ Next, the discussion turns to the dynamics of the quantum state on the Bloch sphere, aiming to clarify how its trajectory relates to the observed discontinuous behavior.
+Next, the discussion turns to the dynamics of the quantum state on the Bloch sphere, aiming to clarify how its trajectory relates to the observed discontinuous behavior.
 The trajectory of the state on the Bloch sphere can be expressed as